epccs/RPUpi/Hardware/Testing/linux.md

 git clone git://github.com/epccs/RPUno.git
 ```

 Generally, avrdude is setup to run with rules in a Makefile.
-The following is what the rules for the [Adc] firmware Makefile need to do.
+The following is what the rules for the [Adc] firmware Makefile looks like after the variables are solved.

 [Adc]: https://github.com/epccs/RPUno/tree/master/Adc